landfoci/testblog.github.io/_pages/about.md

 layout: page
 ---

-A group blog about things.
+A community website about things.

-Feel free to poke around.

 <style>
 	#search-container {